 - a.
 Instrument Status information has been calibrated to physical units where applicable (see discussion in Section 11.4 below). - b.
 For clarification, a "DT" column has been added to the Rate tables to indicate the integration time over which the count data was accumulated.
-This information is not available in the spacecraft telemetry and must be calculated from the available timestamps.
-This "DT" value may be inaccurate during Bad Time Intervals (BTIs), see below. - c.
+This information is not available in the spacecraft telemetry until after a flight software change on November 29 (DOY 334), 2016.
+Before that, it is calculated from a collection of spacecraft command files.
+This "DT" value may be inaccurate during Bad Time Intervals (BTIs), see below.

+c.
 For ease of use, we have added a column giving the deduced "Rate Box" of High-Ion PHA and Electron PHA events to the Level 2 PHA data.
 While this can, in principle, be calculated from the raw Level 2 quantities and the RATEBOXDEFINITIONPLANES.FIT file available in the CALIB/ directory of the PDS archive, the procedure is complex enough that we have found it convenient to perform this calculation in advance and include the information in the Level 2 files.